bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 ## STEP 2: SET FACTION INFLUENCE
 The navigation chart worksheet includes a ==faction influence grid==.
 This tool helps manage the presence and dominance of factions in your starting area.
 Once your campaign begins, it can reveal the nature of encounters with ships and settlements.

-Check your faction notes from the [faction exercise (page 88)].
+Check your faction notes from the [[#SET YOUR FACTIONS|faction exercise]] (page 88).
 Which factions do you envision as having a role in this area?
 Choose a field of the grid for  each of them, using whichever rank seems most appropriate for that faction’s role in the area and your story: dominant, established, subsisting, diminished, or obscure.

 Leave several slots blank.
 New factions can emerge in the course of your story.

 Later in this exercise, you reference this grid to decide which factions have control of a key settlement.
-To learn more about the faction influence grid, see page 50.
+To learn more about the [[1 - Adevntures Among the Isles#FACTION INFLUENCE GRID|faction influence grid]], see page 50.

 | DOMINANT 1–30 | ESTABLISHED 31–45 | ESTABLISHED 46–60 |
 | --- | --- | --- |